dinhmq1/waanoo/README.markdown

 TO DO:
 ======

+    * dimmer fix: added a counter main.js as global 'isPOPUP = 0;'
+        * new event handler to track changes to this counter...

 	* for design:
 		1. add a canvas based image resizer: we should be able to select a perfect square.